lincot/vqsort-rs/README.md

 ## Miri

-When testing with Miri, the crate resorts to sort_unstable, since Miri doesn't support FFI.
+When testing with Miri, this crate resorts to `sort_unstable`, because Miri doesn't support FFI.